Frequently Asked Questions about Nova

 Yes.
 We welcome you to contact the Director of the Outdoor Adventure Center and find out which trip will work for you.
 We don’t turn away any student who would like to attend Nova.

-Yes.
-You may attend Nova.
-Most of our Non-Traditional students enjoy the Nova program.
 There are specific types of situations that qualify a student for exemption from the Nova program.
 These situations include:

 - Physical limitations